badassdatascience/badass-data-science/README.md

 # <a name="top-badass-data-science-repository"></a>Badass Data Science

-This repository contains multiple skills demonstrations--to assist my employment search--as well as code supporting my [Badass Data Science](https://badassdatascience.com) blog.
+This repository contains multiple skills demonstrations (designed to assist my employment search) as well as code supporting my [Badass Data Science](https://badassdatascience.com) blog.

 Note: The Badass Data Science blog is currently down for refactoring; I'll republish it soon.